ZurichNLP/sc-hallucination-detection/README.md

 ## GPT4o-mini Zero-Shot Baseline

-To perform the zero-shot predictions for all languages and teh chosen prompts, run the following command:
+To perform the zero-shot predictions for all languages and the chosen prompts, run the following command:

 ```
 python scripts/get_gpt4o_predictions.py direct two-step-multi